khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 <br/>
 <br/>

-### We'd could focus resources on just the regions that differ
+### We'd could focus on just the regions that differ

 # Sequence alignment using De Bruijn Graphs

-My work builds upon the work by Xingjian Leng in 2022, under the supervision of Dr. Yu Lin and Prof. Gavin Huttley.
+My work builds upon the work by Xingjian Leng$_1$ , under the supervision of Dr. Yu Lin and Prof. Gavin Huttley.

 Xingjian tackled the length problem using de Bruijn graphs